 We are enjoying I heartcraftythings’s paper bat craft!
 See the video to make your own!

 These ghosts by Tammi Craft are super cute and not at all scary!

 Another fun halloween craft I like the Qtip skeletons because I already have these things at home.
 I like to slightly bend the Q tips before cutting so they look more like real ribs.

 If you have a little time to spare making your own costumes can be a lot of fun!

 Use items you have on hand and buy the rest.
 This was a SUPER easy costume to make and it cost less than $20.

 We made a DIY Spider halloween costume from an old sweat suit (hoodie and sweat pants).
-It turned out really cute, I think but I am biased.
+It turned out really cute, I think… but I am kind of biased.

 I bought the red fabric & a new pack of adult black socks (mens that I stuffed with newspaper) and viola!
 For the spider web on the back I just made the design with a hot glue gun, then I removed it so we could wear the hoodie again.